sudorandom/kmcd.dev/content/posts/2026/http2-from-scratch-part-2/index.md

 Think of it like a conveyor belt.
 To turn three separate bytes into one 24-bit integer, we take the first byte and slide it 16 places to the left, move the second byte 8 places to the left, and then lay them all on top of each other using the OR operator.

-In Go, `uint32(data[0]) << 16` tells the compiler to take an 8-bit byte, treat it as a 32-bit number, and move its value to the "high" end of the bucket.
+In Go, `uint32(data[0]) << 16` tells the compiler to take an 8-bit byte, treat it as a 32-bit number, and move its value to the "high" end of the bucket. `HTTP/2` always uses network byte order (big-endian).
+Go’s `binary.BigEndian` makes this explicit when reconstructing integers.

-This is a large topic, so please dig into other resources until you feel comfortable before moving on.
+Bitwise operations take some getting used to, so it’s worth spending time with them if this feels unfamiliar.
 I recommend [Chapter 27: Enum, Iota & Bitmask](https://www.practical-go-lessons.com/chap-27-enum-iota-and-bitmask) from [Practical Go Lessons](https://www.practical-go-lessons.com/).

 ### Parsing the Bytes